 How to get into Dorsey & Whitney

-Dorsey receives between 130 and 150 applications for its two training contract spots each year.
+Dorsey receives over 300 applications for its two training contract spots each year.
 The first phase is simple: applicants need only submit a covering letter and CV.
 “You have to be quite succinct nailing down your experience and how it’s relevant to the firm” according to trainees.
 “What we’re looking for is a 2:1 from a reputable university,” training partner Mike Cashman tells us.

 A group of partners combs through every application and invites between 15 and 20 candidates to a first round interview.
 “That simply involves coming in to have a chat with a few partners so we can get to know you as a person,” Mike Cashman says.
 “We’re looking for somebody who has a clear interest in the firm and has done some research about what we do.”